jrosco/mwhois/README.md

 * Search for Single domains
 * Search for multiple domains
 * Show only available domains
-* 100 searchable tld's
+* 101 searchable tld's
+* Search second whois server if first one fails (limited to certain tld's)

 Features to come
 * TODO: Caching results for quicker responses and avoid exceeding query limits
 * TODO: Print results to csv and pdf
-* TODO: Search second whois server if first one fails
 * TODO: Ability to connect to whois server via a proxy

 How to use mwhois python module